 Though rocking dizziness does not meet current criteria for vestibular migraine, migraine physiology may predispose to, develop in, or worsen with the onset of chronic rocking dizziness.

-Rocking dizziness; chronic subjective dizziness; mal de debarquement syndrome; vestibular migraine
+KEYWORDS: Rocking dizziness; chronic dizziness; chronic subjective dizziness; mal de debarquement syndrome; vestibular migraine